The Lion, the Witch and the Wardrobe - the Animation

 The Voyage of the Dawn Treader

-A short time later in England, Edmund and Lucy are staying with their hated cousin Eustace, admiring a picture of a ship which they feel reminds them of a Narnian vessel, with Eustace laughing at their belief in magical lands.
+A short time after the events of Prince Caspian, Edmund and Lucy are staying with their hated cousin Eustace.
+They admire a picture of a ship which they feel reminds them of a Narnian vessel but Eustace laughs at their belief in magical lands.
 Suddenly they all find themselves falling into the painting and discover that it is a real ship, the Dawn Treader.
 Caspian, now a young man and king of Narnia, is on a quest to find the Seven Lords of Narnia.
 When his father was killed by Miraz, these men were his father's closest friends; they sailed off into exile rather than serve Miraz.

 Caspian plans to sail East, further than any ship has ever sailed, in order to find the lords - and perhaps even discover Aslan's homeland in the Utter East.
 Yet what dangerous islands, adventures, enchantments and creatures await them on their journey?